Margee Ensign: Life

-President Ensign was born in Los Angeles, California.
-She earned her BA in Peace Studies and International Relations from New College of Florida, and her PhD in International Political Economy from the University of Maryland.
-She began her academic and administrative career at Columbia University in New York City as Assistant Professor of Politics and Economy and Director of the International Political Economy Program, 1984-89.
+Ensign was born in Los Angeles, California.
+She earned her BA in peace studies and international relations from New College of Florida, and her PhD in international political economy from the University of Maryland.
+She began her academic and administrative career at Columbia University in New York City as assistant professor of politics and economy and director of the International Political Economy Program, 1984-89.